A Brief History of Red Rhino and the Vision Forward

 Peggy Bosworth Traverso

 Peggy has been the real backbone of the organization.
 For the first few years of the project, Peggy was the board secretary and treasurer.
 Peggy continues to be our secretary and works as hard as ever.
 Peggy facilitates our sponsorship program: keeping the sponsors and the RRCC kids in touch with each other; she also processes all incoming mail, speaks to groups whenever there is an opportunity, volunteers at every event, proof reads most everything, and so much more.
 She even sponsors one of our kids!
 Most importantly, Peggy is known as “Grandma Peggy” to all of our kids in Africa, and they absolutely adore her.
 She has been on the continent and with the kids on four different occasions, a month or more at a time, and working closely with our kids and staff, taking on special projects, and all the while living in modest conditions often without electricity or other creature comforts.
-Always with a positive attitude, “Grandma Peggy” is an invaluable resource linking the kids to us and us to the kids and without her we doubt there would have been a Red Rhino Orphanage Project.
+Always with a positive attitude, “Grandma Peggy” is an invaluable resource linking the kids to us and us to the kids and without her we doubt there would have been a Red Rhino Outreach Project.
 Peggy plans to return to Africa this coming summer ““ an inspiration to us all.